prysmaticlabs/prysm/INTEROP.md

 This README details how to setup Prysm for interop testing for usage with other Ethereum 2.0 clients.

-**WARNING**: The tool can only generate up to 190 private keys at the moment, as there is a BLS bug that prevents deterministically generating more keys than those.

 ## Installation & Setup

 1. Install [Bazel](https://docs.bazel.build/versions/master/install.html) **(Recommended)**